sb2nov/mac-setup/README.md

 The document assumes you are new to Mac.
 The steps below were tested on **OS X Mountain Lion**.

-If you have any comments or suggestions, feel free to give me a shout [on Twitter](https://twitter.com/nicolahery)!

 - [System update](#system-update)
 - [System preferences](#system-preferences)
 - [Google Chrome](#google-chrome)